aethe/ZenLayout/README.md

 **Reason 3: Convenience methods.** It's definitely good to have such a toolset under your hand.
 ZenLayout provides one, but will never force you to use it unless you feel comfortable with it.

-## Support

-If you have a suggestion or you have found a bug, feel free to send me a mail to andrew.aethe@gmail.com.
-I would be also glad to know if you end up using ZenLayout in your project.
-Cheers!

 ## License

 ZenLayout is available under the MIT license.
 See the LICENSE file for more info.